-Winter in MontanaARE YOU LOOKING FOR A SAFE, PRIVATE WINTER ADVENTURE?
+Winter in MontanaARE YOU LOOKING FOR A WINTER ADVENTURE GET-AWAY?

-If you are seeking a private, safe winter getaway with family and friends or you just need an individual room, Shields River Lodge offers you all-inclusive access to premier accommodations and amenities, fine dining and beverages, and a vast array of local winter activities.
+If you are seeking a winter vacation with family and friends or you just need an individual room, Shields River Lodge offers you all-inclusive access to premier accommodations and amenities, fine dining and beverages, and a vast array of local winter activities.

 Individual rooms or full lodge rental is available.